Have you noticed that so many of the great managers – and leaders – are really odd?

 So perhaps there is something to be learned from seeing past what might seem like strange personalities and assessing our potential leaders instead for intelligence, a flexibility in style and an unshakable self-belief and ambition.
 It may be that these characteristics are more important to success as a leader that meeting any definition of “normal”.

 Dermot Duff is Programme Director of the ManagementWorks IMI Diploma in Management and the ManagementWorks IMI Diploma in Strategy & Innovation – programmes specifically aimed at developing management and strategic capability in SMEs.
-His expertise is in the area of SMEs, project management, manufacturing and supply chain management.
+His expertise is in the area of SMEs, project management, manufacturing and supply chain management and he is the author of Managing Professionals and Other Smart People.
 His work focuses on developing practical implementable solutions founded on sound theory.

 If you are interested in honing your skills as a leader in your organisation speak to us about the IMI Diploma in Leadership starting this Spring.
 The programme is aimed at dramatically enhancing leadership skills, awareness, impact and judgement.
 To know more check out the brochure or watch this clip.